WordPress/openverse/documentation/projects/yearly_planning/process_outline.md

 - **Notes**:
   - This step will require discussion among maintainers to determine a final, conclusive list of which projects should be included for the next year.
-  - Assessment and clarification of projects may be necessary during or after this step.
+  - Further assessment, clarification, and refining of projects may be necessary during or after this step.
   - If possible, a synchronous discussion might be best for quickly iterating over the list of projects.
-  - It may be easiest for the team rep to dictate prioritization of projects throughout the year, considering impact, spread of work (features vs. maintenance), and community events.
+  - It may be easiest for the [team rep][team_rep] to dictate _prioritization_ of the selected projects throughout the year, considering impact, spread of work (features vs. maintenance), and community events.
 - **Process**:
   1. Share and discuss the binned projects determined from the previous step.
   2. Create a new tab in the previous project selection spreadsheet for